ellman12/Graphical-Photo-Organizer/README.md

 And I think that's it.
 GPO is designed to be as simple as possible, while still being fast and efficient.
 Feel free to open a PR if you spot a bug 🐛 or have a feature idea 💡.

+## Contributing to Graphical Photo Organizer
+To contribute to Graphical Photo Organizer, follow these steps:

+1. Fork this repository.
+2. Create a branch: `git checkout -b <branch_name>`.
+3. Make your changes and commit them: `git commit -m '<commit_message>'`
+4. Push to the original branch: `git push origin Graphical-Photo-Organizer/<location>`
+5. Create the pull request.

+Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Contact
 If you want to contact me you can reach me at either ellduc4@gmail.com or elliott.ducharme@trojans.dsu.edu